-The priority check-in line was not busy and I was able to get an agent right away, without even waiting for one second in line.
+The priority check-in line was not busy and I was able to get an agent right away, without having to wait even a second.
 She tagged my bags and handed me my boarding pass and I was off to the TSA PreCheck upstairs.
-Here just a small crowd but a**hole of passenger walked into the security line too and asked me if he could step in front of me as he is about to miss his flight.
+There was just a small crowd.
+But an a**hole of passenger walked up to me and asked me if he could step in front of me as he is about to miss his flight.
 I told him that I am about to miss mine too and he jumped me and the guy in front of me, without even asking him.
 What a douche!
-I even had to get my carry on to go through secondary inspection.
-My carry on has always the same contents in the same exact location.
+I even had to get my carry-on to go through secondary inspection.
+My carry-on has always the same contents in the same exact location.
 Not more and not less, but sometimes it just gets straight through and other times it won’t.
 Sometimes even at the same security lanes after coming back to the same airport.

 I walked over to the gate, which was to my luck, just past the security checkpoint and along the corridor to get to the Tom Bradley International Terminal from Terminal 4.
 I tried to get closer to see if boarding already started but people just blocked all of the boarding lanes.
 Maybe, it’s just me as a frequent flier, who complains about that, but you know exactly that you are not in First or Business Class and that the agents will board by group number, why block the aisles?
 It even gets announced before the boarding process starts.
 While checking my app, the upgrade list showed a bunch of names but my name was not on the list.
 As it was just seconds before boarding started, I asked if they can put me on the list, but they were unable too.
 Normally Executive Platinum frequent fliers get put automatically on the upgrade list.
 I guess I will miss out on being upgraded to First Class.

-Every seat was already fully equipped with noise-canceling headsets, amenity kit, the in-flight dining menu, pillow, and blanket.
+Every seat was already fully equipped with noise-canceling headsets, an amenity kit, an in-flight dining menu, pillow, and blanket.
 While boarding was still in full swing, the flight attendant assigned to my part of the cabin came through with pre-departure drinks and a choice of water or orange juice.

 Once boarding was complete, flight attendants walked through the aisle to take food orders for today’s flight.
 My choice fell on the ribs, which I know from experience are very delicious.

-Boarding was completed, the made the announcements and started the safety demonstration.
+Boarding was completed, they made the announcements and started the safety demonstration.
 The plane also pushed back from the gate and we were sitting quite a while on the tarmac.
-Flight attendants came through the aisles again to collect the cups of the pre-departure drinks and to double check passengers for safety before take off.
+Flight attendants came through the aisles again to collect the cups of the pre-departure drinks and to double-check passengers for safety before take off.
 But a few minutes after that an announcement from the captain over the PA.

 There are issues with one of the boarding doors and the captain has decided to roll back to the gate and have maintenance come on board and check the door.
 We started rolling towards the gate and sat there for quite a while.
 After a few minutes, I saw the maintenance crew walk through the aisles down towards the mid-section of the plane.
 I started watching a movie on the big in-flight entertainment screen.
 You have to fold this one out to watch but have to stow it for taking off and landing.
 As we were sitting at the gate, I kept watching and when we finally got another announcement from the captain that everything is good to go, I stowed the screen again.
 By now we were already an hour late from the original departure time.